 Frequently Asked Questions:

 Who designed the building?

-A: Preston Scott Cohen is the design architect working in conjunction with Integrated Design Solutions (IDS), an architectural firm based in Troy, MI.
-Cohen is the Gerald M. McCue Professor of Architecture at Harvard University Graduate School of Design where he was chair of the Department of Architecture from 2008 to 2013.
-Paul Stachowaik, a graduate of Taubman College (B.S.
-'76, M Arch '77) is president of IDS.
+A: Preston Scott Cohen, Inc. is the design architect working in conjunction with Integrated Design Solutions (IDS), an architectural firm based in Troy, MI led by President Paul Stachowiak, a graduate of Taubman College (B.S.
+'76, M Arch '77).
+Preston Scott Cohen, Inc. is renowned for the design of cultural, educational, commercial buildings and urban design projects around the world.
+Projects include the Sarmiento Performing Arts Center in Bogota, Colombia; the Taiyuan Museum of Art in Taiyuan, China; the Datong City Library; the Amir Building, Tel Aviv Museum of Art; and the Goldman Sachs Canopy in New York.
 The design process was led by the Taubman College's Space Planning Committee whose members include Faculty, Students and Staff.

 When will the project be completed?

 A: The project will be completed in time for classes in Fall 2017, and there will be a grand opening on September 8, 2017.

 Will the construction affect the operations of the school?

 A: The addition has been planned so that classes can continue uninterrupted.
 The renovations to the existing facilities are scheduled for the summer months when school is not in session.

 How big is the new space and where will it go?

 A: The new wing will consist of 36,000 square feet and extend out from the east side of the building, with main doors on Bonisteel Blvd. across from U-M’s James and Ann Duderstadt Center.